The Old Man and the Big 'C'

 "The Old Man and the Big 'C" is the third episode of the eleventh season of the animated comedy series Family Guy and the 191st episode overall.
 It originally aired on the Fox network in the United States on November 4, 2012.
 It was initially going to be aired on October 21, 2012 but due to a previous rainout, the NLCS Game 6 bumped all the sitcoms of Animation Domination.

 Plot

-At a Boston Red Sox ballgame, Quagmire accidentally loses his toupée going for a fly ball, and it was put up on the scoreboard and YouTube.
+At a Boston Red Sox ballgame, Quagmire accidentally loses his toupée going for a fly ball, and it is put up on the scoreboard and YouTube.
 When he becomes a laughingstock both at the game and due to a Kia Motors-sponsored story with the slogan, "Too bad it's a Kia," on Quahog 5, he decides to ditch the wig.
 The change in his appearance affects his attitude.
 The guys become reluctant to hang out with him and convince him to get a hair transplant.